Scthe/scthe.github.io/content/blog/2024-05-07-unity-hair/unity-hair.md

 > I'm not going to explain this in much detail, as I'm not exactly sure about this part.
 You will get my best guess.
 The [HairSimComputeVolume.compute](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSimComputeVolume.compute) is 1600 lines long.
 And that's a physics simulation, not some mundane React components.

 In hair systems, some properties are [accumulated over a grid](https://www.youtube.com/watch?v=ool2E8SQPGU) to make it easier/faster to compute.
-For Unity, [looking at the code](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSim.cs#L309), this seems to be:
+For example, we want hair strands to collide with each other.
+But with thousands of strands, it's impossible to calculate this in real-time.
+This is approximated by moving hairs around so that they take up more space.
+We can detect dense areas, and calculate gradient vectors.
+They point to neighboring grid cells/points that are least occupied.
+Different grids solve different problems.
+As for velocity, you might notice that some singular hair strands flutter too much.
+The velocity grid averages the velocity of nearby hair points.
+This leads to more stable motion (which is good).
+But you lose on the tiny simulation details that often bring it to life.
+There is usually a "friction" parameter that allows to mix both solutions.
+Another often-seen example is the wind/aero grid.
+It allows for wind to be affected by colliders.
+Think of an obstacle between the wind source and hair.
+If someone wanted, they could insert a complete [fluid simulation](https://www.youtube.com/watch?v=iKAVRgIrUOU) here.
+Nice vortices and turbulence?
+Probably not in a video game.
+But if you want to make a movie...

+I'm not sure what all of Unity's grids do.
+With the above examples, you should have an intuitive understanding of how grid points make complex hair behaviors possible.
+In [Unity](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSim.cs#L309), there seem to be following grids:

 * Weight.
 * Velocity.